 It's one thing to ask <a href=/where-are-the-women" tabindex="1">where are the women in open source</a> and criticize open source usability, and another to provide some kind of summary of how we can do something about it.
 Humanized recently posted an interesting series of articles relating to exactly this topic.
 While John Gruber's critique is still relevant, it is refreshing to see this from the perspective of an organization who actually wants to work towards change: Ten Ways To Make More Humane Open Source Software.

 There have been plenty of high profile discussions about how to better involve women in the notoriously male dominated open source community.
-The story about the artificial hearts is an intense reminder of how debilitating gender based assumptions can be:
+The story about the artificial hearts is an intense reminder of how debilitating gender-biased engineering assumptions can be:

 The classic example was the very first guys who did the artificial hearts.
 They built them so that they would fit in a man's chest.
 You know, a six-foot tall American man's chest.
 So they completely ignored women.
 So women couldn't get an artificial heart.
 Neither could other ethnic groups such as Asian-American or just Asians.

-Personally, I think the most important changes are going to have to take place in primary and secondary schools.
+Personally, I think some of the most important changes will have to take place in primary and secondary schools.
 Until our education system links programming with creativity, problem solving, and art, younger students are going to miss out on all the potential benefits, and the whole open source world is going to miss out on some extremely talented and spirited contributors.